 COREY POINTS: 8.5/10

 Nikki: To date this is one of the hardest co-op games we have ever played.
-As someone who is fairly risk averse in real life, I found out rather quickly that if you aren’t willing to task risks that your group will most definitely starve to death on that cursed island because there is just no way at the beginning of the game to get the food and other resources you need to survive.
+As someone who is fairly risk averse in real life, I found out rather quickly that if you aren’t willing to take risks that your group will most definitely starve to death on that cursed island because there is just no way at the beginning of the game to get the food and other resources you need to survive.
 As such, our first play through was not the most enjoyable because we most definitely starved to death, but each play after was more fun as Corey and I worked out a plan to spread out and gain the resources we needed.

 One cool aspect of the game is the variants for both solo-play and two-player games.
 Most of our plays of Robinson Crusoe were only two-players so we got to take advantage of the special character, Friday (the one white action pawn that isn’t used in three- or four-player games).
 Friday could be used just like player action pawns to complete any of the various actions (Hunt, Build, Explore, Gather, etc).
 While Friday has much less health than players, the additional action pawn at the beginning of the game can be a huge help in gathering resources, and definitely helped improve our odds of survival.

 Corey: In our experiences, it was more common to starve to death, die in a snowstorm, or get killed by a tiger than to actually beat the scenario so the fact that there are just six included in the base game may provide a little more playability than first glance.
 Whenever we lost, I found myself wanting to boot it back up and try again.
 The biggest barrier to this was the fact that this game clocks in at over two hours so finding time to ‘try again’ usually involves some more involved scheduling than “should we take another crack at this?”.